 As she meandered down the backroads, Tori discovered new territories.
 "I've been dabbling in songwriting since childhood, but a few years ago, I realized the Lord had developed that interest into a vital part of my ministry."
 Somewhere around 2010, she began to write in other formats, as well.
 In 2020, she put some of that content into book form, adding "author" to her resume.

 Tori wants to use her experiences to edify the Church, so that non-Believers will find hope and help in God's people.
 Her program incorporates music, humor, and testimony to leave the audience with both a smile and the desire to be stronger spiritual warriors as they journey down their own backroads.

-Tori is honored and grateful to be an artist with Song Garden Music Group.
+Tori is honored and grateful to be an artist with Song Garden Music Group and Godsey Media Management.
 She has been a contributing writer to "My Journey of Faith Devotions", and she served two terms on the Board of Directors of the Knoxville Songwriters Association.
 During the 2016 Christmas season, she was part of the original cast of Dollywood's Parade of Many Colors; she resumed that role for the 2017, 2018, and 2019 Christmas seasons.
 She has shared the stage with hit-writers Jerry Salley, Carl Jackson, and Larry Cordle, and has also been a performer in the Smoky Mountain Songwriters Festival.
 Television is on her resume, too - she and Lula Bell have each appeared on two episodes of the Ciderville Farm and Home Show.
 Tori is also a 2018 graduate of Ben Speer's Stamps-Baxter School of Music.